justifi-tech/web-component-library/CONTRIBUTING.md

 1. Create an Issue for the Web Component Repo using the Repo's Issue Page
 2. In the body of the Issue, enter `/` to select our Enhancement Request Template and fill out each section as required.

-Note: Please include as many details as possible to help our team understand the intent behind your request, and how this request will potentially improve the user experience.
+Note: Please include as many details as possible to help our team understand the intent behind your request, and how this request will potentially improve the user experience for all consumers of this project.

-## How can I ask for help?

 ## Pull Request Process